 Lockers are provided to all students for their personal use.
-They are located adjacent to the radiology lounge.
 Two combination locks will be provided to each student for their use.
 After graduation, students are required to clean and remove all contents.
 Locks must be returned to the Program.
 Any materials left in the lockers will be donated.